saarbuckle/neurorehab_case_study/README.md

 # *NeuroRehabilitation Case Study*
 *Analytical case study examining how to scale up high-dose, high-intensity neurorehabilitation*

 This case study examines the potential for high-dose, high-intensity rehabilitation therapies to address the growing burden of stroke.
-We examined 7 different rehabilitation therapies based on their prescribed therapy hours, therapist-to-patient ratio, proportion of therapy done remotely, and clinical outcomes measured by the Fugl-Meyer Upper Extremity (FM-UE) assessment.
+In this exercise, I examined 7 different rehabilitation therapies based on their prescribed therapy hours, therapist-to-patient ratio, proportion of therapy done remotely, and clinical outcomes measured by the Fugl-Meyer Upper Extremity (FM-UE) assessment.

+### Analysis (in brief)

 The FM-UE scores were used as the primary outcome measure.
-The analysis also considered monetary cost estimates for each therapy, including labor costs, equipment costs, and travel costs.

-The probability of therapy success for individual patients was evaluated by simulating hypothetical patients for each therapy based on the reported FM-UE scores and assessing the proportion of patients achieving a clinically significant improvement.
-For each therapy, 100 batches of patients were simulated.
-Results were averaged across simulation batches per each therapy.
-Results and interpretations can be found in the accompanying report: `arbuckle_report.pdf`
+As a first step, I estimated the probability of therapy success for individual patients by: 1) simulating hypothetical patients for each therapy based on the reported FM-UE scores; and 2) assessing the proportion of patients achieving a clinically significant improvement.
+This was done 100 times for each therapy, and the results were averaged across simulation batches per each therapy.

+Given the probabilities of achieving a range of score changes on the FM-UE per therapy, one can then estimate the proportion of individuals in a group of potential patients that would likely achieve successful outcomes.
+To consider how neurorehabilitation in this context can thus be scaled-up in a cost-effective manner, I also in how much each treatment costs and estimated the proportion of patients that would achieve successful outcomes (for groups of varying sizes) given a fixed budget.
+This required monetary cost estimates for each therapy, for which I considered labor, equipment, and travel expenses.

+Results and interpretations can be found in the report: `arbuckle_report.pdf`

+***

 ### Directories
   * `code` - R scripts required for project